 St George's Church

-The church has a splendid ensemble of glass and furnishings by Martin Travers (1886-1948) and his long-standing sculptor and chief assistant John E Crawford (1897-1982).
-Art historian Peter Cormack writes of Travers as ‘one of the major figures of twentieth century ecclesiastical art in this country.
-Unlike Comper – the other well-known luminary in the field and under whom Travers trained for a while – Travers was committed to an original and modern interpretation of diverse stylistic traditions'.
+The cohesive character of the church's interior is largely due to the rich ensemble of glass and furnishings by leading twentieth century ecclesiastical artist Martin Travers (1886-1948) and his long-standing sculptor and chief assistant John E Crawford (1897-1982).
+Art historian Peter Cormack observes that 'unlike Comper – the other well-known luminary in the field and under whom Travers trained for a while – Travers was committed to an original and modern interpretation of diverse stylistic traditions'.

-There is a 'loop' system for the hard-of-hearing (turn hearing aids to 'T').
+The building has a 'loop' system for the hard-of-hearing (turn hearing aids to 'T').
 Ramps give wheelchair access to the west door and to the high altar rail.
 Wheelchair spaces are available in the nave and there is a wheelchair-accessible WC in the narthex.